[Edited extract from public address]

 VIC | VCOSS | Getting Back To The Good Things and Performance Of A Lifetime Vaccination Videos

-The Victorian Council of Social Service (VCOSS) videos feature ordinary Australians talking about the special moments in life they are looking forward to when life can be 'normal' again.
+The Victorian Council of Social Service (VCOSS) videos feature ordinary Australians talking about the special moments in life they are looking forward to when life can be 'normal' again.- Watch 'Getting back to the good things' (1 min) is available in English and 10 other languages.

 AUST | GOV | Showing proof of vaccination